mmussmann/web-design-system/docs/Content/Typography/Font-colors.md

 title: Font Colors
 ---

-## In this section, we are going to give you an overview of all the font colors of our fonts.
+## In this section, we are going to give you an overview of all the font colors.

 <div class="element-preview">